How Swiss markets help pay for Russia's war in Ukraine | DW | 21.03.2022

 Russia, with all its oil and gas, is no stranger to the country.
 According to a report by the Swiss embassy in Moscow, around 80% of Russian raw materials are sold via Switzerland.

-Oil and gas exports are Vladimir Putin's main source of income.
+Oil and gas exports are the main source of income for President Vladimir Putin.
 Together they make up between 30%-40% of the Russian state budget.
 In 2021 alone, Russian state-owned companies earned around $180 billion from oil exports.

 True to its history, Switzerland maintains its neutral status and does not impose sanctions on its own.
 The country's embargo law means it can only join sanctions others have put in place, so the country only steps up if pressured after major trading partners or the UN Security Council decide on economic sanctions.